thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 ```
 $ picard -Xmx1g MarkDuplicates I=bams/PUR_HG00640.human_v37_MT.sorted.bam O=bams/PUR_HG00640.human_v37_MT.sorted.mkdup.bam M=stats/PUR_HG00640.human_v37_MT.picard_mkdup_metrics.txt
 ```

 This will flag, but not remove, duplicates in our bam.

 A quick note here.
 If the same sample library is sequenced across multiple lanes, you'll want to identify and mark/remove duplicates AFTER merging the bam files from all of the lanes.
-We're not merging today, however.
+We're not merging today, so that won't affect us, but you can [learn more about merging here](http://www.htslib.org/doc/samtools-merge.html).

 Remember that we have to index these BAM files as well.
 After adding these two steps (marking duplicates and indexing) to the Snakefile, it will look like: